 Proper safety gear is like having a trusty sidekick when piloting a drone.
 It makes your flights smoother and keeps you and your drone safe.
 Here’s a look at some must-have gear for every drone enthusiast.

 Flying a drone may seem harmless, but hazards such as flying debris and propeller blades can pose significant risks.
-Safety glasses are crucial—they’re your first defense against these dangers.
+Safety glasses are crucial—they’re your first line of defense against these hazards.
 You can choose from:

 Prices range from budget-friendly options, such as the Dewalt Protector, to pricier picks, like the Flying Eyes Golden Eagle Sport Sunglasses.
 Choosing the right pair depends on your flying conditions and budget.